Kailari/kokonaisuus-book/src/chapter_1.md

 ...yeah.
 Not much of an improvement; but it gave us an excuse to talk about traits so I count that as a win!

-So, the traits in essence are just something we can implement on structs to provide them with some well-defined behavior.
+So, we saw that traits in essence are just something we can implement on structs to provide them with some well-defined behavior.
 In this case we implemented the trait which allowed conversion into our types from other types.
-Later on, we are going to use traits to define `System` with `tick`-method which then allows us to handle all systems equally from a `SystemDispatcher`.
+Later on, we are going to use traits to define `System` with `tick`-method which then allows us to handle all systems equally from a `SystemDispatcher`. *This description is a daring oversimplification of what traits are, but hopefully it helps you get the basic idea.*

 Let's not get ahead of ourselves!
 What we have here, is overly complex way of initializing components, but we are keeping it because I'm an idiot!
+Now, what shall we do with our new components?

 ### Applying velocity in a function